 - cereals containing gluten – for example, wheat, rye, barley, oats, spelt and kamut

-You can sign up to get food allergy alerts from the Food Standards Agency (FSA).
+You can sign up to get Food Standards Agency (FSA) food allergy alerts.

 Allergen labelling on wrapped food